rodecarvalho/rodecarvalho/README.md

 # Hi, I'm Rodrigo

 Senior Product Manager at the intersection of Growth and AI.
-Berlin.

 Building products that turn growth loops into AI-powered systems — from SMS personalization engines serving 18,000+ merchants to conversational commerce channels generating billions in GMV.

 My focus is on making AI agents and GenAI workflows actually work for Growth teams — not as prototypes, but as deployed systems that change how a business operates.